[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 These notes describe how to build and install HPCToolkit and hpcviewer and their prerequisites with Spack.
 HPCToolkit proper (hpcrun, hpcstruct and hpcprof) is used to measure and analyze an application’s performance and then produce a database for hpcviewer.
 HPCToolkit is supported on the following platforms.
 IBM Blue Gene is no longer supported.

-We provide binary distributions for hpcviewer and hpctraceviewer on Linux (x86_64, ppc64/le and aarch64), Windows and MacOS.
+We provide binary distributions for hpcviewer and hpctraceviewer on Linux (x86_64, ppc64/le and aarch64), Windows (x86_64) and MacOS (x86_64, M1 and M2).
 HPCToolkit databases are platform-independent and it is common to run hpcrun on one machine and then view the results on another machine.

 We build HPCToolkit and its prerequisite libraries from source.